Azure/iot-edge-v1/core/tests/performance_e2e/README.md

 ## Running the performance test.

+To run on the command line, use the `performance_e2e` executable.

 The program accepts 2 command line arguments, the json configuration file and an optional test duration in seconds.
 The sample creates the gateway from the JSON file, starts all modules, pauses for a given time (default of 5 seconds), and stops the gateway.
 Stopping the gateway will trigger the metrics module to report message statistics.

+A 5 second and 10 second performance test are run as part of the build tests. run `ctest -C Debug -V -R performance_e2e` to execute those tests.